joshuawenata/FinalProjectBackend_JoshuaWenataSunarto/README.md

-Website made using Laravel 9 about PT Systeric e-commerce There are two roles in this website, we can become user or admin. user can buy items and get invoice and admin can update items stock
+Website made using Laravel 9 about PT Systeric e-commerce There are two roles in this website, we can become user or admin. user can buy items and get invoice and admin can update items stock.
+Using MySql as database

 # How to run :
 1. Excecute command in terminal => composer install